Weather- and Nature-related Incidents

 During an earthquake, remain calm and quickly follow the steps outlined below.

 - After the initial shock, evaluate the situation.
-If emergency help is necessary, call the Department of Campus Safety at X5566 if on campus, or 911 if off campus.
+If emergency help is necessary, call the Department of Campus Safety at ext.
+5566 if on campus, or 911 if off campus.
 Protect yourself at all times and be prepared for aftershocks.

-- Damaged facilities should be reported to the Department of Campus Safety at X5566 and Facilities Services at X5860.
-NOTE: Gas leaks and power failures create special hazards.
-Please refer to the section on Utility Failures.
+- Damaged facilities should be reported to the Department of Campus Safety at X5566 and Facilities Services at ext.
+5860.
+Note: Gas leaks and power failures create special hazards.
+Please refer to the section on utility failures.

 - If an emergency exists, activate the building alarm (fire alarm).